 Mr. Baldridge has two daughters-in-law that are employed at Viasat.
 One daughter-in law is employed as an Attorney.
-She earned an aggregate of approximately \$153,600 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.
+She earned an aggregate of approximately \$156,000 in base salary and bonus during fiscal year 2024, and participates in our benefit programs.
 The other daughter-in law is employed as a Program Manager.
-She earned an aggregate of approximately \$130,200 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.
-Mr. Baldridge's son is a Regulatory and Policy Analyst at Viasat.
-He earned an aggregate of approximately \$122,200 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.
+She earned an aggregate of approximately \$150,000 in base salary and bonus during fiscal year 2024, and participates in our benefit programs.
+Mr. Baldridge has one son that is employed at Viasat in a Strategic Business Development position.
+He earned an aggregate of approximately \$125,700 in base salary and bonus during fiscal year 2024, and participates in our benefit programs.

 A brother of Mr. Dankberg is employed as a Director of Information Systems at Viasat.
-He earned approximately \$166,500 in base salary during fiscal year 2022, and participates in our benefit programs.
+He earned approximately \$175,000 in base salary during fiscal year 2024, and participates in our benefit programs.
 Mr. Dankberg's son is a Media Operations Director at Viasat.
-He earned an aggregate of approximately \$401,000 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.
+He earned an aggregate of approximately \$306,500 in base salary and bonus during fiscal year 2024, and participates in our benefit programs.

-A brother of Mark Miller is employed as the President, Government Systems at Viasat.
-He earned an aggregate of approximately \$2,422,100 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.
-Mr. Miller's son is a Software Engineer at Viasat.
-He earned an aggregate of approximately \$248,200 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.
+Mark Miller's son is a Director of Business Development at Viasat.
+He earned an aggregate of approximately \$280,600 in base salary and bonus during fiscal year 2024, and participates in our benefit programs.

-A brother of Craig Miller is employed as the Executive Vice President and Chief Technical Officer at Viasat.
-His compensation for fiscal year 2022 is set forth in the Summary Compensation Table above.
+Mark Miller and Craig Miller are brothers.
+Mark is employed as the Executive Vice President and Chief Technical Officer and Craig is employed as President, Global Space Networks at Viasat.
+Mark Miller earned an aggregate of approximately \$2,656,000 in base salary, bonus and equity compensation during fiscal year 2024, and participates in our benefit programs.
+Craig Miller's compensation for fiscal year 2024 is set forth in the Summary Compensation Table above.